commonsguy/cwac-provider/README.markdown

 Usage: LegacyCompatCursorWrapper
 -----
+Some consumers of `content://` `Uri` values make unfortunate assumptions, that they can `query()` on that `Uri` and get columns back other than those in `OpenableColumns`.
+Of note, one or more popular consumers
+request:

+- `MediaStore.MediaColumns.DATA` (erroneously thinking that the
+`Uri` must be known to the `MediaStore`)

+- `MediaStore.MediaColumns.MIME_TYPE` (rather than calling `getType()`
+on a `ContentResolver`, the way talented developers would)

-For Google's `FileProvider`, or other `ContentProvider` implementations that also have a need for a fake `MediaStore.MediaColumns.DATA` in the `query()` result, this library offers `LegacyCompatCursorWrapper`.
+For Google's `FileProvider`, or other `ContentProvider` implementations that also have a need for these fake columns in the `query()` result, this library offers `LegacyCompatCursorWrapper`.
 Just wrap your `Cursor` in the `LegacyCompatCursorWrapper` (e.g., `new LegacyCompatCursorWrapper(cursor)`), and return the `LegacyCompatCursorWrapper`.
-It will automatically add the fake `MediaStore.MediaColumns.DATA` column, delegating all other requests to the underlying `Cursor`.
+It will automatically add the fake columns for queries that request them, delegating all other requests to the underlying `Cursor`.

 Many thanks to Stefan Rusek for [pioneering the basic approach](http://stackoverflow.com/a/25020642/115145).